arevlo/claude-code-workflows/plugins/arevlo-design/commands/make.md

 ### Step 0: Check for Recent Activity

-If a prompt was recently created for this project (within current session), ask:
+If a prompt was recently created for this project (within current session), **use AskUserQuestion** with these options:

 ```
-"I see you recently created a prompt.
-Would you like to:"
+Question: "I see you recently created a prompt.
+What would you like to do?"

+Options:
-1. Modify the existing prompt
+1. Modify the existing prompt - Edit or add to the prompt I just created
-2. Create a new prompt
+2. Create a new prompt - Start fresh with a different feature
-3. Exit
+3. Exit - I'm done for now
 ```

+**You MUST present this as an interactive picker, not just text.**

 - If **Modify**: Open the existing prompt for editing
 - If **Create new**: Continue to Step 1
 - If **Exit**: End the workflow

-This ensures you can always create a new prompt even if one was just made.

 ### Step 1: Select Make Project